jaimefps/super-container-experiments/README.md

 ..matchDispatchToProps: list "actions" (functionality) for the component.
 ..connect: connect the component to the Store.

-6. create some action that interacts with the state.
+### 6. create some action that interacts with the state.
-7. celebrate: you just build a react-redux environment from scratch.
+### 7. celebrate: you just build a react-redux environment from scratch.

-# to run app locally
+# To run app locally

 `npm i`